dnaeon/zabbix-ldap-sync/README.md

 # Open Developent Tasks

-This tool works for years now, but from a view of serious software development this piece of code still needs major refactorings ;-)
+This tool works for years now, but from a view of serious software development this piece of code still needs major refactorings.
+Major refactoring tends to break things which are not available in my testing environment.

 Starting from the original implementation, some things have already been improved, extended and simplified.
 In my busy everyday life, I have unfortunately not yet found time for the following topics.

-- eliminate the need to pass around configuration values
+- eliminate the need to pass around configuration values between classes
 - eliminate the need of different configuration sections for ldap 'openldap' and 'ad'
+- remove all warnings
-- introduce python typeing
+- introduce python typing
-- add support for setting passwords
 - isolate configuration logic in lib/zabbixldapconf.py
 - add software tests
 - provide the possibility